Rikj000/MoniGoMani/README.md

 **You need to [optimize](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) your own copy of MoniGoMani while thinking logically, don't follow your computer blindly!**

 ## The idea / Theory:
-MoniGoMani aims to be more than just a conventional strategy, it's a framework to "easily" find a profitable strategy configuration in any market!
-Without the need to do any programming.
+**MoniGoMani** is more than just a conventional strategy, it's a **Framework** that aims to help you **"easily"** find a profitable strategy configuration in any market through our [partially automated optimization process](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani)!
+Without the need to do any more real programming! :rocket:

-However, you will need to know some Technical Analysis and be able to pull your own conclusions from your test-results, this is not just an easy copy/paste.
+However, you will need to know about [BackTesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/) and some Technical Analysis, to be able to tell if the MGM setup \*[HyperOpt](https://www.freqtrade.io/en/latest/hyperopt/) found over the tested timerange is valid or not, this is not just an easy copy/paste!

-MGM (MoniGoMani) derives itself from other strategies by its use of something I called "weighted signals".
+MGM (MoniGoMani) derives itself from other strategies by its use of something I called **weighted signals**.
 Each signal has its own weight allocated to it & a total buy/sell signal needed is defined too.
 MGM will loop through all signals, if they trigger it will add up the weight and eventually it will check if it's bigger than what's needed in total over a candle lookback window (to take previous signals into consideration).
 If the grand total of the sum of weighted signals is bigger then what is required it will buy/sell.

-The signals used here are implemented, so they can easily be changed by a developer to further improve upon them.
+An **interface** has been implemented so the indicators and weighted signals used by MGM can easily be tweaked in just a few lines of code! :tada:

-The beauty lies in using MGM in combination with HyperOpting (= A form of machine learning where you BackTest a timerange a lot of times to find the most ideal values), since all weighted signals have been made HyperOptable it can be used to find the most "ideal" weight divisions.
+The beauty lies in using MGM in combination with **HyperOpting**.
+Most of the parameters in MGM have been made HyperOptable thus it can be used to find an "ideal" weight division and setting configuration for you in any kind of market that that represents the data upon which you test.
-Also will it teach us what works where & what doesn't since MoniGoMani first detects Downwards/Sideways/Upwards trends and then does all the above individually for each kind of trend (Creating basically 3 individual strategies, 1 for each kind of trend).
+It will also teach us what works where & what doesn't since MoniGoMani first **detects Downwards/Sideways/Upwards trends** and then does all the above individually for each kind of trend *(Creating basically 3 individual strategies in 1, for each kind of trend one)*.

-Further it will do various HyperOptable checks upon the open trades to see if there are "bad" ones to unclog while running.
+Further it has an embedded [Open Trade Unclogger](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#open-trade-unclogger) which will do various HyperOptable checks upon the open trades to see if there are "bad" ones to quickly unclog at small losses, so it can continue on the hunt for good trades more rapidly! :rocket:

+\****HyperOpting:** A form of machine learning where you [BackTest](https://www.freqtrade.io/en/latest/backtesting/) a lot of times to find the most ideal values)*

 ## Feature List:
 - Partially [Automated Optimization Process](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani)